"

 Exercises

-2. Record how many texts or instant messages you send and receive per day over the course of a week.
-Count how many you sent because you had good reason to do so by text (as opposed to phone call), such as to reply in the same channel you received a message or to send a message quietly so as to avoid disturbing others around you (e.g., in class or late at night).
+2. Record how many texts and instant messages you send and receive per day over the course of a week.
+Count how many you sent because you had good reason to do so in writing (as opposed to phone call), such as to reply in the same channel you received a message or to send a message quietly so as to avoid disturbing others around you (e.g., in class or late at night).
 Identify how many messages you could have exchanged merely by calling the person up and having a quick back-and-forth or waiting to talk to them in person.
 What conclusions can you draw from quantifying your messaging habits?

 REFERENCES

 Bohns, V. K. (2017, April 11).
 A face-to-face request is 34 times more successful than an email.
-Harvard Business Review.
-Retrieved from https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email
+Harvard Business Review. https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email

 Dunckley, V. L. (2014, February 27).
 Gray matters: Too much screen time damages the brain.
-Psychology Today.
-Retrieved from https://www.psychologytoday.com/blog/mental-wealth/201402/gray-matters-too-much-screen-time-damages-the-brain
+Psychology Today. https://www.psychologytoday.com/blog/mental-wealth/201402/gray-matters-too-much-screen-time-damages-the-brain

 Twenge, J. M. (2017, September).
 Have smartphones destroyed a generation?
-The Atlantic.
-Retrieved from https://www.theatlantic.com/magazine/archive/2017/09/has-the-smartphone-destroyed-a-generation/534198/
+The Atlantic. https://www.theatlantic.com/magazine/archive/2017/09/has-the-smartphone-destroyed-a-generation/534198/

 License